jfrog/tome/docs/index.md

     ``tome test`` command uses [pytest](https://docs.pytest.org/en/stable/) under the hood, please install it by doing ``pip install pytest``

-For more information about testing your scripts with tome please check the [testing commands](./testing.md) section.
+For more information about testing your scripts with tome please check the [using tome section](./introduction/using_tome.md).

 ### Whats next?

-- **Introduction** How to install tome, create a new command or install an existing one. [*Start here if you’re new to Tome.*](/tome/introduction/using_tome)
+- **Introduction** How to install tome, create a new command or install an existing one. [*Start here if you’re new to Tome.*](./introduction/using_tome.md)
 - **Community** Tome’s community and how you can contribute.
 - **How-to**  Advanced tutorials.